anayak314/governance-orchestrator/completed.md

 **AI-managed file — humans should not edit this directly.** The agent records finished work here.

+- [x] 2025-12-22: Added note to README snapshot section that users can ask the agent to update the framework to fit the project; captured local snapshot `rev_001_current`.
+Skill: none. (ledger: 2025-12-22T15:19:54-08:00 — README change request confirmation)

 - [x] 2025-12-22: Updated quick-start prompts to tell the LLM to clone `holaymolay/context-engineering-framework` if missing and work from repo root; captured local snapshot `rev_040_current`.
 Skill: none. (ledger: 2025-12-22T14:28:02-08:00 — Quick-start clone instructions)

 - [x] 2025-12-22: Added repo link and clone snippet to quick-start prompts and captured local snapshot `rev_039_current`.
 Skill: none. (ledger: 2025-12-22T14:25:44-08:00 — Add repo link for LLM quick-start)